 While the nature of their creation is their main selling point, it’s also their main drawback.
 Sandstone is more porous than other stone and as a result is much more susceptible to staining and other damage.
 There are ways to combat this, however.
 The first, and easiest, answer to this problem is to be diligent about wiping up spills.
 Stains take time to set in, so the quicker you clean up, the less chance they have of making their mark.
 Also, be careful about which cleaning products you use on your counters.
 Ask your installer for an extra piece of your sandstone to keep in the garage as a test sample.
 Try out cleaners on your sample before using them on your countertops to be sure they won’t cause irreparable damage.

 The only failsafe way to protect your sandstone is to apply a sealant to them upon installation.
 Once sealed, you can use and clean your new countertops just as you would any other material.
 It costs a little more up front, but it’s well worth the extra money in order to ensure you’ll enjoy the good looks of your sandstone counters for years to come.

-Need to find a pro for your sandstone counters?Find Pros
+Ready to start your sandstone counters?Find Pros

 Talk to an Expert